7 Email Signature Marketing Best Practices

 1. Create a well-designed email signature

-The way you decide to present the information you put in your email signature is critical to its success.
+The way you decide to present the information you put in your signature is critical to its success.
 Here are some key aspects to consider:

-- Pick web-friendly fonts that match your branding.
+• Pick web-friendly fontst hat match your branding.
 Some of the most popular web-safe fonts are: Arial, Times New Roman, or Tahoma.
-Don’t play with many different fonts since it will make your signature hard to read.
+Don't play with many different fonts since it will make your signature hard to read.

 2. Provide only the most valuable information

 Have you heard about recipients not losing too much time reading through every email?
 The same goes for your email signature.
 So, including only the most valuable information to your signature is among the most effective email marketing practices.
-You should resist the temptation to fill it with unnecessary elements just to add extra flair.

 You may ask yourself which are the key components of an email sign-off.
 These would be your first and last name, job title, company name, phone number, an active link to your website, physical address, and social media icons.
 Adding a professional headshot to put a face to the name is considered a great practice to engage your audience.
 And don't forget about smiling.

-This doesn’t necessarily mean that there’s a one-size-fits-all approach to what professionals should display in their signature.
-It all depends on your goals.
+This doesn't necessarily mean that there's a one-size-fits-all approach to what professionals should display in their signature.
+It all depends on your goals and email content.
 For instance, life coaches could benefit from adding a motivational quote while artists might leverage the occasion to include their YouTube channel trailer.
 The only prerequisite is that it feels relevant and matches your objectives.
-Check how Dan Brown, a famous wildlife photographer, uses its email signature to promote its latest YouTube video:

 3. Stay on brand

 Never underestimate the power of brand consistency.
-It’s imperative to create a coherent experience across all your marketing channels.
-So, make sure you inform your email signature based on your branding guidelines.
+It's imperative to create a coherent experience across all your marketing channels.
+So, make sure you inform your email footer based on your branding guidelines.
 Remember that it should set clear expectations and blend seamlessly with your branding as any other piece of your email campaign.

 First, include your company logo in the form of an icon or thumbnail to design a branded email signature.
 Secondly, stick to using your color palette and choose a font that reflects your brand identity.
 You could consider adding branding messages in your signature if you feel it will serve your email purpose.
-Last but not least, you can create a specific email signature format and ask employees to add it in their emails to ensure a consistent experience regardless of the sender.

 4. Make it mobile-friendly